iOS 14 - A Breakdown of Why Your Ads aren’t Working

 (Hint - It's all in the Intent)

-We hear a lot about the damage that iOS 14 has done to social media companies & their ability to target ads to potential buyers, and to accurately report on ad performance.
+You've probably heard a lot about the damage that iOS 14 has done to social media companies, their ability to target ads to potential buyers, and to accurately report on ad performance.

 And yet, outside of a handful of pro-marketers, nobody fully understands exactly what is going on.
 That ends today.